Sunday, June 16, 2024

 Monday, May 13, 2024

-Teacher Health Matters: Tackling the Bathroom Issue Head-On
+Teacher Health Matters: Addressing the Bathroom Dilemma in Education

 It was a Saturday morning.
 I was doing small chores around the house, and I had to go to the bathroom.
 But I kept holding it.
 I was home alone, so there was no need to wait for a family member to get out of the bathroom.
 And I wasn't expecting anyone to knock on the door.